buffdb/buffdb/README.md

 All commands for `kv` and `blob` can use `-s`/`--store` to specify which store to use.
 The defaults are `kv_store.db` and `blob_store.db` respectively.

+## Background

+This project was inspired by our many edge customers of ours dealing with the challenges associated with low-bandwidth and high performance.
+We hope that we can build a solution that is helpful for teams tageting edge computing environments.

+Today, buffdb’s primary focus is speed: we try to ensure some level of durability for which we pay a performance penalty, but our goal is to eventually be faster than any other embedded database.

+### High-level Goals

+* Reducing the overhead of serialization/deserialization.
+* Ensuring consistent data formats between local storage and network communication.
+* Providing faster read/write operations compared to JSON or XML.
+* Compact Data Storage: ProtoBufs can significantly reduce the size of stored data.
+* Interoperability: Seamless integration between the app’s local storage and backend systems.

+### Use Cases
+* Offline Data Access: For apps that need to function offline (e.g., note-taking apps, games, fieldwork, airline, collaborative documents, etc.).
+* IoT: For managing device configurations and states locally before syncing with cloud servers.